quantify-os/quantify-core/docs/sequencer.rst

   %matplotlib inline

-  from quantify.sequencer import backends f, ax = backends.circuit_diagram_matplotlib(sched)
+  from quantify.sequencer.backends import visualization as viz f, ax = viz.circuit_diagram_matplotlib(sched)
   # all gates are plotted, but it doesn't all fit in a matplotlib figure
   ax.set_xlim(-.5, 9.5)